jeffrey1586/MadLibs/README.md

 the app wil display the full story with the inserted words from the user.</br>

 Extra:
-- a drop down menu when a story can be chosen.</br>
+- a drop down menu when a story can be chosen (second picture, ).</br>
 - The title changes in the last activity, based on which story the user has chosen.</br>

 ![Screenshot](doc/Screenshot_MadLibs.jpeg)